michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 **configure_obs:** indicates the name of the observation processing configuration file.

 **use_s3:** identifies whether we want to use S3 storage to store forecast outputs or not.
-If set to `FALSE`, the outputs will store locally, otherwise, when set to `TRUE`, all the outputs will be transferred to the S3 storage.
+If set to `FALSE`, the outputs will be stored locally, otherwise, when set to `TRUE`, all the outputs will be transferred to the S3 storage.

 The above configuration is set for running the forecasts starting June 26, 2022.